Destroyer7s/httprecon/README.md

 # httprecon

- Recon tool to scan for addresses that support http and displays helpful info
+ Python recon tool to scan for addresses that support http and displays helpful info